antonacio/intro-to-ai-agents/README.md

 # Introduction to AI Agents

 This is a tutorial on how to build and orchestrate agentic systems using LangGraph.
-It was created for participants of the [LegalTechTalk Hackathon](https://www.legaltech-talk.com/legaltechtalk-hackathon/) taking place on June 26-27, 2025.
+It was presented to the participants of the [LegalTechTalk Hackathon](https://www.legaltech-talk.com/legaltechtalk-hackathon/), which took place in London on June 26-27, 2025.

 ## 1. Setup